It's Great When You're Straight...Yeah: Background

-Happy Mondays released their fourth studio album Yes Please! in September 1992.
-The band's label Factory Records went into administration two months later.
+Happy Mondays released their fourth studio album, Yes Please!, in September 1992.
+The band's label, Factory Records, went into administration two months later.
 Their manager had secured a contract with EMI; in February 1993, the band met a representative from the label.
 Frontman Shaun Ryder bailed on an interview with the rep; after a band meeting, where they realised it would be difficult to revive interest with the label, they decided to break up.
-Following this, Ryder lived in Cheshire, left his long-term girlfriend, and started to date Donovan's daughter Oriole Leitch; dancer Mark "Bez" Berry became a local celebrity around Manchester.
-Despite Ryder saying he left the music industry, he guested on a Intastella B-side.
+Following this, Ryder lived in Cheshire, left his long-term girlfriend, and started to date Donovan's daughter, Oriole Leitch; dancer Mark "Bez" Berry became a local celebrity around Manchester.
+Despite Ryder saying he left the music industry, he guested on an Intastella B-side.
 Ryder formed a band with his brother, bassist Paul Ryder, who would leave shortly after to start a band with his girlfriend.
 Bez and Ruthless Rap Assassins member Paul "Kermit" Leveridge then joined Shaun Ryder's act, which was now named Black Grape.

 Ryder previously worked with Kermit when recording his vocals for Yes Please!, where Kermit guested on "Cut 'Em Loose Bruce".
-The pair bonded while on Happy Mondays' final tour, and would appear on stage with them during several performances.
-A&R member Gary Kurfirst, who was friends with Yes Please! producers Chris Frantz and Tina Weymouth and was aware of Happy Mondays, contacted Ryder about his future plans.
-He recruited Intastella bassist Martin Mittler and guitarist Martin Wright for a demo session at Drone Studios in Chorlton-cum-Hardy, where they laid down versions of "Kelly's Heroes", "Reverend Black Grape" and "Yeah Yeah Brother".
-Ryder sent the demos to Kurfirst, who promptly flew him to the United States to sign a record deal.
-John Price of Warner Chappell Music had sent an offer to Ryder after hearing the demoes, but by this time Kurfirst was in talks with him.
-Kurfirst wanted to sign Ryder as a solo artist, though he preferred working in a band, to his label Radioactive Records, a subsidiary of MCA Records, as well as control Ryder's publishing and act as his manager.
+The pair bonded while on Happy Mondays' final tour and would appear on stage with them during several performances.
+A&R man Gary Kurfirst, who was friends with Yes Please! producers Chris Frantz and Tina Weymouth and was aware of Happy Mondays, contacted Ryder about his future plans.
+He recruited Intastella bassist Martin Mittler and guitarist Martin Wright for a demo session at Drone Studios in Chorlton-cum-Hardy, where they laid down versions of "Kelly's Heroes", "Reverend Black Grape", and "Yeah Yeah Brother".
+Ryder sent the demos to Kurfirst, who promptly flew him to the United States to sign a recording contract.
+John Price of Warner Chappell Music had sent an offer to Ryder after hearing the demos, but by this time Kurfirst was in talks with him.
+Kurfirst wanted to sign Ryder as a solo artist, though he preferred working in a band, to his label, Radioactive Records, a subsidiary of MCA Records, as well as control Ryder's publishing and act as his manager.